 - 1. Develops departmental strategic plan that advances instruction, improves the scholarly activities of the unit, and engages relevant communities; - 2.
 Makes work and project assignments that enhance the strengths and minimize the weaknesses of all individuals in the department; - 3.
 Coordinates the scheduling of departmental course offerings; - 4.
-Manages the department budget efficiently: - 5.
+Manages the department budget efficiently; - 5.
 Adheres to the budget management procedures established by the Business Office; - 6.
 Allocates funds in a manner consistent with the goals of the department; - 7.
 Implements University, College, and department policies; - 8.
 Manages staff, departmental equipment and technology, and physical facilities to ensures smooth daily operation of the department; - 9.
 Coordinates support staff activities to maintain an efficient system of records; - 10.
 Arranges for and assigns departmental space, facilities, and equipment; - 11.
-Prepares agenda for convening, and chairing departmental meetings.
+Prepares agenda for convening, and chairing departmental meetings; - 12.
+Directs programs through QEP standards through the office of academic affairs.